dcolcott/aws-greengrass-edge-dev-kit/src/realsense/gg-lambda/README.md

 [Create and package a Lambda function](https://docs.aws.amazon.com/greengrass/latest/developerguide/create-lambda.html)

 ### Depth Being Messaged to AWS IoT Core using MQTT
-We will develop a more complete deployment guide in a future release however, if you successfully deployed the Lambda to your Raspberry Pi as an AWS Greengrass service then you should see the following message stream being returned to the AWS IoT Core over MQTT on the topic: **gg-edge-kit-realsense/depth**:
+We will develop a more complete deployment guide in a future release however, if you successfully deployed the Lambda to your Raspberry Pi as an AWS Greengrass service then you should see the following message stream being returned to the AWS IoT Core over MQTT on the topic: **gg-edge-kit/realsense/depth**:
 ![RealSense Depth MQTT Stream](pics/mqtt-distance-messages.png)

-The above is showing the distance measured in the center of the frame for the RealSense device.
+The above is showing the distance measured in the center of the frame from the RealSense device.
 You will be able to manipulate the value by holding your hand closer and further away from the RealSense camera.

 ### Simple and Advanced RealSense modes:
 To swap between the simple and advanced RealSense options, just update the below code in **lambda_function.py** to suit: